 HMI Integration

-This UDDT is associated with the following screens in the Intouch baseload
+This UDDT is associated with the following screens in the InTouch baseload

 Pumping Station Setpoints

 Pumping Station Limits

 2Device Duty Select

 Duty Rotation

 The “Pumping Station Setpoints” and “Pumping Station Limits” screens are templates that will be renamed and customized based on the application, specifically the number of installed pumps, whether or not there is a standby pump, whether or not there is feedback control on the speed etc. The remaining two screens are common pop-up elements that use indirect mapping to the appropriate controls to set the pump duty assignments and duty rotation.
 Programmers shall perform appropriate search and replace operations on screen objects to update the tag names applicable to the application.
 Customization of the Duty Assignment Action script (The blue bar on the Setpoints pop-up) will be required based on the application.